Carbon Capture, Storage, and Utilization

 CO₂ Capture Options:

-CO₂ capture aims to produce a concentrated stream of CO₂ at high pressure that can readily transport to a storage site.
+CO₂ capture aims to produce a concentrated stream of CO₂ at high pressure that can readily be transported to a storage site.
 There are three main processes for capturing the CO₂ generated.

 • Post-conversion capture involves separating CO₂ from waste gas streams after converting the carbon source to CO₂.
 These systems commonly use a liquid solvent to capture the small fraction of CO₂ present in a flue gas stream in which the primary constituent is nitrogen (from the air).